Design Considerations

 Get Migration Settings task sequence action used to manage computer associations.

-1E client integration with Content Distribution
+1E Client integration with 1E Content Distribution

 1E Client